nightscout/trio-docs/docs/configuration/settings/therapy/carb_ratios.md

     ??? success "Answer"
         Bill needs 5 units of insulin for his meal.

-CR is not changed as drastically as basal rates or ISF unless Dynamic CR is enabled.
+CR is not changed like basal rates or ISF.
 Your CR must be as accurate as possible for proper Trio function.

 It is safe to transfer your CR from your pump settings.
 However, your settings may not be accurate if you are experiencing high peaks with meals or lows three hours afterward.
 If you have SMB/UAM on and are experiencing sharp drops, you may also need to optimize your ISF.